Converg3nce/matic-docs/docs/staking/bor/install-bor.md

 ```

-Now you have `bor` installed on your local system and you can run it using `build/bin/bor`
+Now you have `bor` installed on your local system and the binary is available in the path `build/bin/bor`

 ### Adding peers